enterprise-contract/ec-cli/internal/acceptance/README.md

 easy to reason about the context of the failure.
 Consider situations where all that is available is the log output of the tests and the error message from the test failure.

+## Known Issues

+`context deadline exceeded: failed to start container` may occur in some cases. `sudo systemctl restart docker` usually fixes it.